mir7ayev/mir7ayev/README.md

 ---

 - 🔭 Currently enhancing backend services for a new eCommerce platform.
+- 🌱 Actively learning Shell scripting, AWS, Microservices, and Database management.
 - 👯 Seeking collaborations on innovative backend development projects or open-source initiatives.
-- 🌱 Actively learning Shell scripting, AWS, Microservices, and Database management.
 - 💬 Ask me about: Python development, Django, API integration, DevOps practices, or backend development strategies!

-- 📫 How to reach me: Connect via [Telegram](https://t.me/mir7ayev) or [Instagram](https://www.instagram.com/samirxonmirzayev/).
-- ⚡ Fun fact: "The universe is full of magical things patiently waiting for our wits to grow sharper." — Eden Phillpotts
+**`Fun fact: "The universe is full of magical things patiently waiting for our wits to grow sharper." — Eden Phillpotts`**

 ### 🛠️ Technical Skills <img src="https://example.com/path/to/your/image.gif" width="50">
 <p>